-- Making sure children do not receive too much money too early; and
+- Making sure children do not receive too much money too early;

 Some of the common trusts that we establish include:

 - Marital Trusts — a marital trust, also known as QTIP Trust or a 2056(b)(7) Trust, allows a person to provide money to his or her surviving spouse, defer the imposition of the federal estate tax until the death of the survivor and then guarantee that when the survivor dies, the balance goes where the first spouse would have wanted.
 Funds that go into a Marital Trust usually receive a step-up in basis both on the death of the first spouse to die and again on the death of the surviving spouse.
 A Marital Trust can be particularly useful for blended families.

 - Bypass Trusts — a bypass trust, also known as a Credit Shelter Trust or a Family Trust, is designed for a married person to leave money to his or her family in a manner that maximizes the estate tax exemption of the spouse who dies first.
 Sometimes, a Marital Trust and Bypass Trust are known as A-B Trust planning.

 - Age Restriction Trusts — an age restriction trust is intended to provide money to a person’s loved ones in a manner that controls the timing of distributions.
-For example, a person may leave money to his daughter so that she receives 1/3 of the money at age 25, 1/3 of the money at age 30 and the balance at age 35, with the trustee giving her what she needs for her Health, Education, Maintenance and Support until she reaches age 35.
+For example, a person may leave money to his daughter so that she receives 1/3 of the money at age 25, 1/3 of the money at age 30, and the balance at age 35, with the trustee giving her what she needs for her Health, Education, Maintenance, and Support until she reaches age 35.

 - Dynasty Trusts — a dynasty trust is designed for individuals to leave money to their descendants in trust permanently.

-- Revocable Living Trusts — a revocable living trust, also known as just a Living Trust, is device to manage a person’s assets during life and after death.
+- Revocable Living Trusts — a revocable living trust, also known as just a Living Trust, is a device to manage a person’s assets during life and after death.
 While the Grantor is alive, the Grantor can manage his or her trust funds as the Grantor wishes.
 When the Grantor passes, it acts like a Will but with the added benefit of avoiding probate.

-- Special Needs Trusts — there are two types of special needs trusts, a first party special needs trust and a third party special needs trust.
+- Special Needs Trusts — there are two types of special needs trusts, a first-party special needs trust and a third-party special needs trust.
 Both are designed to provide supplemental money to a person who is receiving government benefits in a way that will not cause the special needs person to lose the benefits.